shaungrady/angular-window-events/README.md

   windowState.on(eventType, eventHandler)
   // Returns deregistration function.
 Calling it is the same as... windowState.off(eventType, eventHandler)
+  // Or, to remove all handlers for an eventType... windowState.off(eventType)

-  // eventType can be one of:
+  // eventType can be one of the following strings:
-  // - blur
+  // - 'blur'
-  // - focus
+  // - 'focus'
-  // - hide
+  // - 'hide'
-  // - show
+  // - 'show'
 })
 ```